explorable-viz/esop2025/author-response/response.md

 Reviewer A asks whether we could formulate a correctness theorem for the DDG (analogous to Theorem 3.11 in the prior work), relating it to the big-step evaluation in 4 and/or graph operators in 3.
-Reviewer B asks a similar question: is there a soundness theorem that indicates that the graph is properly constructed?
+Reviewer B asks a slightly different but related question: is there a soundness theorem that indicates that the graph is properly constructed?

 In the prior work, a theorem stated that if a computation evaluated to a trace, then the forwards and backwards analysis over that trace yield a Galois connection between "selections" on the original program and